matteoroversi/anti-ai-rhetoric/README.md

 ## What It Changes

+**Jargon:** Removes 60+ common business buzzwords, hyperbolic adjectives, and weak intensifiers.

+**Structural patterns:** Eliminates rhetorical formulas used decoratively, forced triads, clickbait titles, pseudo-philosophical endings.

+**Formatting:** Bold and lists only when they serve clarity, not decoration.

+**Openings:** No vague scene-setting.
+Start with specific observation, data, or thesis.

 **Sentence rhythm:** Requires at least one 30+ word sentence and one 5-8 word sentence every 3-4 paragraphs.
 Prevents uniform medium-length sentences.

-**Openings:** No vague scene-setting.
-Start with specific observation, data, or thesis.

-**Examples:** Real names, dates, numbers—not "a company" or "research shows."
+**Examples:** Real names, dates, numbers - not "a company" or "research shows."

-**Formatting:** Bold and lists only when they serve clarity, not decoration.

-**Jargon:** Removes 60+ common business buzzwords and weak intensifiers.

 **Closings:** Concrete next step or implication, not philosophical drift.